ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 When you delete a VSI, you can either retain the VSN or release it.
 When you edit the VSI details to change the VSN, you can retain the existing VSN or release it.
 To release or retain a VSN, complete the following steps:

-1. Delete a VSI by clicking the delete icon from the Virtual server instance details page.
+1. Click the delete icon from the Virtual server instance details page.
 The Delete virtual server instance window is displayed.
-2. Edit the details of a VSI by clicking the overflow menu (icon with 3 vertical dots) on the far right of the VSI entry from the Virtual server instance details page.
+2. Edit the details of a VSI by clicking the overflow menu (three vertical dots) on the far right of the VSI entry from the Virtual server instance details page.
 The Edit virtual server instance window is displayed.
-3. Set **Release the VSN attached to the VM** to `Enable` or `Disable` on the page to release or retain the VSN:
+3. Set **Release the VSN attached to the VM** to **Enable** or **Disable** on the page to release or retain the VSN:
-    - `Enable`: (Default) Deletes the VSI and attaches the VSN to the VSI that is released and no longer associated with your account.
+    - **Enable**: (Default) Deletes the VSI and attaches the VSN to the VSI that is released and no longer associated with your account.
 By default, the **Release the VSN attached to the VM** is enabled.
-    - `Disable`: Deletes only the VSI and retains the VSN that continues to be associated with your account.
+    - **Disable**: Deletes only the VSI and retains the VSN that continues to be associated with your account.
 The retained VSN is moved to the retained VSN pool.